 This song needs different capo positions depending on which cover you’re looking at, but for beginners the easiest is Steve Goodwin’s version with a capo at the 5th fret.

 The song is another that requires you to know a good number of chords, making it a really good goal song for someone who wants to make sure they have them all learned correctly and can quickly and easily switch between them.

 - Chords: G, A, Bm, C, D, Em, F

 Cruise by Florida Georgia Line

 If you’re a fan of so called “bro country”, you probably already have this song etched into your brain.
 Florida Georgia Line rose to prominence, taking country and adding some of the best parts of many other styles of music, from electronica to hip-hop, and when you listen to Cruise it’s easy to see how their rise to popularity happened so quickly

 While the song in full features a wide range of instrumentation, the main guitar part is quite easy to play, and gives you some great exposure to the varied songwriting techniques the band has incorporated into their music.
 If you’re looking for a feel good contemporary country song for your next campfire, this is a great place to start.

 Cry!
 Cry!
 Cry! by Johnny Cash

-There he is again, the man himself Johnny Cash.
-What’s fun about this one is it has both a strumming pattern and, as with many songs by The Man In Black, an arpeggiated line that can be a fun thing to learn for beginner players, and a nice change of pace for more practiced players.
+Here he is again, the man in black – Johnny Cash.
+What’s fun about this track in particular is that it has both a strumming pattern and, as with many songs by Johnny Cash, a relatively simple arpeggiated line that can be fun to learn for beginner players, and a nice change of pace for more practiced players.